-The rear area, marked with a ring, is for cooking with a pan.
+The rear area, marked with a ring is for cooking with a pan.

 There are two elements that allow either the whole of the area to be heated or just the rear half.

-To heat the whole area, turn the hotplate control clockwise (Fig.2-12).
+To use the rear ring turn the control counter-clockwise (Fig.2-12).